Live

 Special instruments for international cooperation on environmental precautions are the transboundary strategic environmental assessment (SEA) and the transboundary environmental impact assessment (EIA).
 The EIA was established under the Espoo Convention, the SEA is rooted in the UNECE Protocol on Strategic Environmental Assessment (SEA Protocol) which was adopted later.
 These two international treaties have been transposed into German national law by the Environmental Impact Assessment Act (UVPG).

-If a project may have a considerable environmental impact on other countries, the competent authority of the "state of origin" sends an early notification to its counterparts in the other countries.
-If the competent authorities there are not known, the notification is sent to the Espoo contacts of the countries in question in order to inform them about the implementation of a transboundary participation in EIA processes.
-In Germany, pursuant to the UVPG, the authority competent for transboundary EIA or SEA corresponds to the authority competent for a similar procedure at national level (for example in the case of authorising a nuclear power plant this would be the responsible Land authorities).
+If a project may have a considerable environmental impacts on other countries, the competent authority of the "state of origin" sends an early notification to its counterparts in the other countries.
+If the competent authorities there are not known, the notification is sent to the Espoo contacts of the countries in question in order to inform them about the transboundary participation in EIA processes.
+In Germany, pursuant to the UVPG, the competent authority for the transboundary EIA or SEA is the same authority that would be responsible for a similar procedure at national level.
+For example, the bodies responsible for authorising a nuclear power plant are the competent Länder authorities.

-In order to provide extensive information, the Federal Environment Ministry (BMUV) offers an overview of transboundary environmental impact assessment and strategic environmental assessment processes (EIA and SUP processes) for nuclear installations with German public participation on its website.
-For more information on the processes and details on the public participation, click on the linked pages of the competent authorities.
+To provide extensive information, the Federal Environment Ministry (BMUV) website offers an overview of the EIA and SEA processes for transboundary assessments for nuclear installations that involve German public participation.
+For more information on the processes and details on public participation, click on the linked pages of the competent authorities.

-In 1975, the then most advanced industrialised countries created the Group of 7 (G7), to discuss issues of the global economy.
+In 1975, the main industrialised countries at the time created the Group of 7 (G7) to discuss issues of the global economy.
 The G7 comprises Germany, France, the UK, Italy, Japan, Canada and the US.
-The Nuclear Safety and Security Group (NSSG) is a permanent informal body of the G7 dealing with questions of nuclear safety and radiation protection.
+The Nuclear Safety and Security Group (NSSG) is a permanent body of the G7 dealing with questions of nuclear safety.
 The NSSG developed from the Nuclear Safety Working Group, established in 1992, which mainly dealt with the safety of Eastern European nuclear reactors of Russian design.
-In addition to the G7 countries, the European Commission, the OECD/NEA, the IAEA and the European Bank for Reconstruction and Development have an observer status in the NSSG.
-Due to the Russian annexation of Crimea in 2014, Russia's previous participation in the G8 has been suspended.
+In addition to the G7 countries, the European Commission, the OECD/NEA, the IAEA and the European Bank for Reconstruction and Development have observer status in the NSSG.
+Due to Russia’s annexation of the Crimea in 2014, Russia's previous participation in the G8 has been suspended.

 International Nuclear Regulators Association (INRA)

 The International Nuclear Regulators Association (INRA) was established in 1997.
-The INRA comprises of the supreme regulatory authorities of countries with the most advanced nuclear technologies (Germany, France, Japan, Canada, Spain, Sweden, the US, the UK and South Korea).
+INRA is comprised of representatives of the supreme regulatory authorities of Germany, France, Japan, Canada, Spain, Sweden, the US, the UK and South Korea.
 The chair rotates every year.
 INRA addresses issues of mutual interest and makes recommendations with a view to further strengthening nuclear regulatory authorities worldwide.

 The Nuclear Energy Agency (NEA) is based in Paris and is a semi-autonomous organisation within the Organisation for Economic Cooperation and Development (OECD).
 The Federal Republic of Germany is a founding member of the OECD and joined the NEA in 1958.